-You can also define alternative names for Members within a Dimension, i.e., other than their default or original Member names, aka Aliases.
+You can also define alternative names for Members within a Dimension, aka Aliases, other than their default or original Member names.
 There are many uses for Aliases-for example, to use a common name, a shortened name, or the Member name in a foreign language.
-Any of these, and other uses, could enhance reporting capabilities.
+Any of these, and other uses, can enhance reporting capabilities.